 - You will get some facts and data as well which are frequently asked in paper and you always tend to miss those or couldn’t recall the answer.

-- You find some questions and patterns which are repeated every year and in every exam, be it NEET or AIIMS.
+- You find some questions and patterns which are repeated every year in NEET.

 - For these three categories, write add on points in your diary.
 You will only need this diary the night before exam for all three subjects.